GreenDelta/spm2olca/README.rst

 This will generate the `olca-schema` package which will have the same file name but with a `.zip` extension.
 This file can be then imported into openLCA.

-To sell additional options use the help flag `-h`:
+To see additional options use the help flag `-h`:

 .. code-block:: bash

     spm2olca -h

+Additional options:

+* `-out`: define the name of the output file
+* `-skip_unmapped`: LCIA factors with unmapped flows are not included
+* `-log`: define the log level (e.g. 'all' will log everything)

 Unit mappings
 -------------
-TODO: document this
+Units are mapped by name to openLCA units and flow properties ...

 Flow mappings